The Legend of Robin Hood (board game): Components

 The Avalon Hill edition added a game box.

+A 6 sided die is also needed to play.

 Gameplay

 At the start of the game, Robin Hood and unrecruited outlaws are scattered across the board, while the soldiers are gathered in three castles.
 Robin must recruit others to his band, who then rob travelers in the forest to generate income.
 Robin must engage in personal combat with several would-be leaders, and if wounded, must remain inactive for a turn, which may lead to his capture.
 Will Scarlet, Alan-a-Dale and Maid Marion appear at random times and locations.
 If non-leaders are captured and hanged by the Sheriff, replacements can be recruited.
 However, if named leaders are hanged, they cannot be replaced.
 When Will and Alan appear, they are unrecruited and face no danger from the soldiers until they join the Merry Men.
 However Maid Marion is automatically part of the Merry Men, and can be captured by the soldiers the turn she appears unless Merry Men reach her first.
 If the Sheriff captures and hangs Robin, the game is over.
 One of Robin's victory conditions is to wed Maid Marion before the villainous Sir Guy can force her to wed, and he can do that by being in the same area as Maid Marion and Alan-a-Dale.
 King Richard I appears near the end of the game, giving Robin Hood a chance to enter the same area as the king and gain a pardon, another of his victory conditions, and the one that ends the game immediately.